rydmike/squircle_study/README.md

 * Name: **SmoothCorner**
 * From package [smooth_corner](https://pub.dev/packages/smooth_corner)
+* Outline border stroke align correct: **NO**
+    * **ISSUE**: Does inside regardless of what BorderSide uses, that actually defaults to inside.
+* Shape lerp animates correctly: **NO**
+    * **ISSUE**: The shape and border changes instantly, it appears it does not provide lerp overrides.
 * Shape can break down: **NO**
-> Stays correctly shaped when border radius exceeds its stadium radius.
+    * Stays correctly shaped when border radius exceeds its stadium radius.

 ### Findings